aguamar/thoughts/docs/20-projects.md

 higher-order functions; functional abstractions for common operations; and XSLT templates that take XSLT as input and produce XSLT as output.

+[literate-xsl][] "weaves" documentation for XSLT written in a literate style.
+Documentation is generated as Texinfo.

 [thoughts][] is this website; readers and hackers are welcome to use the repository for offline browsing, learning, distributing, mirroring, compiling in alternate formats or whatever else the content licenses permit.
 Code is released